keyboardpartner/HX3/LATEST/readme.md

 * HX3 will not work if not finalized to prevent incomplete updates
 * refined lower manual drawbar log curve
 * fixed bug in MAG organs firmware (pedal output)
-* new tapering files
+* new optimized tapering files - more punch, less peaks
 * more volume on pedal bass 16'
 * improvements for HX3 Remote and HX3 Flash
 * added production programming for DIAMEX ISP programmer
 * removed unneccessary messages from HX3 Remote
-* optimized tapering - more punch, less peaks
+* Alternate  drawbar set select signal for particular preset number, Parameter 483 in Organ Defaults.
+HX3 will switch to alternate drawbar set when prset number in parameter 483 is active.
+* Single Preset16 is not splitted to 8/8 configuration for upper/lower manual if parameter 484 is "on".
+All 16 presets are available for upper manual.
+* OEMs only: Production programming moved to "Advanced" tab in HX3 Remote

 <b>07/24/2015</b> Firmware #3.822, HX3 Remote #3.82